zuckung/endless-sky-plugins/myplugins/captureable.person.ships/README.md

 At Earth's job board you can find a repeatable job that displays which persons you have already killed, which are alive, and where to find them.<br>
 After you've killed them all, you receive a small unique gift.<br>
 <br>
-Tested this plugin with 10x KIV349, all equipped with Mereti beam weapons, was probably an overkill on most.
+I tested this plugin with 10x KIV349, all equipped with Mereti beam weapons, was probably an overkill on most.
 Boarding "Zitchas"(1000 crew) needed an Echo-Galleon, and I tried it with hand2hand outfits plugin.
 Maybe it works with nerve gas too.<br>
 In cap_persons.txt you find the following line under gamerules: "#	"person spawn period" 2000".
 If you remove the "#" the spawning speed is increased to one spawn in max a  minute.<br>
 <br>
 <img src='https://raw.githubusercontent.com/zuckung/endless-sky-plugins/master/screenshots/capturable.person.ships01.jpg' width='400'>